LincolnKoskela/Klondike/README.md

 - Added move functions for each pile ex) `moveFoundationToTableau(Card.Suit suit, int dest)`
 - Added `remove` function `Foundation.java` and `Waste.java`
 - Added `sublist` function to `Tableau.java` for moving sublist around within tabs.
+- Added static helper function in board class to format the display better
+- Added a players `draw()` function, Stock -> Waste from waste, play the card

 ### Moving Functions:
 - WasteToFoundation [good]
 - WasteToTableau [good]
-- TabToTab - just remember that rows are 0-based and columns are 1-based
+- TabToTab - just remember that rows are 0-based and columns are 1-based [good] so far

 ### Last weeks: (Oct 20-26, 2025)